 We will be coming back to the topic of security policy in several modules throughout the degree.
-A good set of templates of security policies has been provided by the SANS Institute.
+A good set of security policy templates can be found on the SANS Institute website.

-Have a look in the Guidance by topic section of the series of guidelines published by The UK National Cyber Security Centre (NCSC).
+Have a look at the advice and guidance for different topics published by The UK National Cyber Security Centre (NCSC).

 © Coventry University.
 CC BY-NC 4.0